bgoncharov/talk-talk-chat/README.md

 ![Sketch](https://github.com/bgoncharov/Images/blob/master/talk-talk/talk-talks-sketch.jpg)

-Then according my Sketch file I was implement four screens for Sign in, Registration and Setup profile options.
+Then according to my Sketch file I was implement four screens for Sign in, Registration and Setup profile options.
 All screens was made using NSLayoutConstraint and I didn't use Storyboard.

 Next step was implementation of "Chats" screen with a beutiful interface.
 I was using Collecition View Compositional Layout and Diffable Data Source here.
 It helped me to implement UICollectionView with two kinds of sections.
 The firs section responsible for Active chats and the second for Waiting chats.